Chiadikaobixo/DSA/ProblemSolving/README.md

 ## Sliding Window
 This pattern involves creating a window which can either be an array or number from one position to another.
 Depending on a certain condition, the window either increases or closes (and a new window is created).
 Its is very usefull in keeping track of a subset of data in an array or string e.t.c

+## Divide And Conquer
+This pattern involves dividing a data set into smaller chunks and then repeating the process with a subset of data.
+This pattern also decreases time complexity.